triton-inference-server/tensorrt_backend/README.md

 repo.
 If you don't find your answer there you can ask questions on the main Triton [issues page](https://github.com/triton-inference-server/server/issues).

+## Command-line Options

+The command-line options configure properties of the TensorRT backend that are then applied to all models that use the backend.

+##### --backend-config=tensorrt,coalesce-request-input=\<boolean\>

+Instruct TensorRT to consider the requests' inputs with the same name as one contiguous buffer if their memory addresses align with each other.
+This option should only be enabled if all requests' input tensors are allocated from the same memory region.
+Default value is false.

 ## Build the TensorRT Backend

 Appropriate version of TensorRT must be installed on the system.
 Check the support matrix to find the correct version of TensorRT to be installed.